maffblaster/dotfiles/README.md

 ### .gitconfig

-Requires app-editors/vim, app-misc/icdiff, dev-util, meld, and www-client/firefox.
+Requires app-editors/vim, app-misc/icdiff, dev-util/meld, and www-client/firefox.

+### .lessfilter

+Contains commands for automagic syntax highlighting for `less` by using pygments (dev-python/pygments) as a preprocessor.
+Default highlighting style is monokai.

 ### .tmux.conf